twinfoundation/framework/packages/crypto/docs/reference/variables/KeyType.md

 > `const` **KeyType**: `object`

-The names of the key tyres.
+The names of the key types.

 ## Type declaration